 - Sight Words: Sight words are a huge part of learning to read.
 Kids need to have these words memorized in order to help progress their reading.
 Flashcards, sight word games, and even helping at the grocery store can help kids learn sight words.
 I take a few extra minutes before heading to the store to print off a short list for each of the kids with a few items they could help find.
 They may not have been on the Dolch sight word list, but it did help get them interested and seeing how reading is important in life.

-Helping with teaching your kids reading skills can be fun and doesn’t need to be frustrating.
-These tips are just the beginning for getting your kids excited about reading, but remember not every child will read at the same time.
+Helping with teaching your children reading skills can be fun and doesn’t need to be frustrating.
+These tips are just the beginning of getting your kids excited about reading, but remember not every child will read at the same time.